deryan777/deryan777/README.md

 ### 👨‍💻 About me
 - I study software engineering and web development
 - I work primarily as a Full Stack Developer
+- I am currently an intern at VB LOG

 ### 🛠 Language and tools
 <div>